Still not sure? Get in touch!

-The leadership team at Camp Nabby is made up of our three program directors.
+The leadership team at Camp Nabby is made up of our two program directors.

 Sam was born and raised in Ardsley, NY.
 Sam received his BS from Skidmore College in Elementary Education, and a Master's from Manhattanville in Special Education.
 Over the past 15 years Sam has taught at several area schools, most recently, Lakeland Copper Beech Middle School.
 This is Sam's fifth year at Camp Nabby where he's been the 3rd grade boys' counselor for four years.
 When Sam is not teaching or playing with campers you can find him running around with his two young sons, Matthew and Ryan.
 Sam loves to golf, sing and watch his favorite teams the NY Yankees, and NY Giants!

 Matt grew up and attended high school in Ossining, where he earned the honorary nickname “Mayor” due to his outgoing personality.
 While attending the University of Kansas (Rock-Chalk-Jayhawk!), Matt discovered his passion for fine spirits, world history and country music.
 After college he took a job at Madison Square Garden as a member of the New York Rangers “Blue Crew” and the New York Knicks “7th Avenue Squad.”
 When he’s not running the senior camp programs, you can find Matt sculpting his biceps at the gym or shooting t-shirt cannons at screaming fans in NYC.